pydantic/logfire/docs/index.md

 ## Usage

-To use Logfire, it's simple as importing, and calling the desired function:
+To use **Logfire**, it's simple as importing, and calling the desired function:

 ```py
 import logfire